HOME

 WWI Draft Registration: Frederick Kettler, age 25 years, born November 29, 1891 Hoboken New Jersey, occupation, electrician and locksmith at J.E.
 Kenna, 419 Washington Street, Hoboken, married, next-of-kin, wife, physical description, tall, slender, gray eyes, dark brown hair, no disabilities, address, 107 Willow Avenue Hoboken.

-The registration says he is or was a private in the infantry for 3 years in the New Jersey National Guard, 4th Regiment.
+The registration says he is (or was) a private in the infantry for 3 years in the New Jersey National Guard, 4th Regiment.
+If he had done three years of service before he registered for the draft in June 1917 it would mean he enlisted by at least 1914.

-Service: The 1930 census listed Frederic as a veteran of WWI.
+Service: The 1930 census listed Frederick as a veteran of WWI.
 See Draft Registration above.

 Notes: